 You must have shell access, either via telnet or Secure Shell (SSH).
 You should also know how to use telnet or SSH to connect to your web hosting account.

-Use an ASCII text editor like Notepad to create a text file with the following contents:
+Use a plain text editor (eg an ASCII text editor) like Notepad to create a text file with the following contents:

 Note that you will have to modify the above according to your situation.
 In particular, change:

 Change "Secure Area" to any name that you like.
 This name will be displayed when the browser prompts for a password.
 If, for example, that area is to be accessible only to members of your site, you can name it "Members Only" or the like.

 You will later create a file containing passwords named

 Apache web server where it can locate this password file.